 On February 4, during Superbowl LII at U.S. Bank Stadium in Minneapolis, MN, the Department of Homeland Security showed up ready for war.
 These would-be soldiers arrived wearing green forest fatigues in downtown Minneapolis in winter.
-They were here This is what they looked like:

 One functional difference between “police” and “military” is the realm in which each operates.
 Police are the State’s enforcement arm, enacting force and violence on people within its territorial boundaries.
 For a place like the United States, which has not fought a traditional land-based war at “home” in decades, the difference is stark.
 The police focuses its force on people within the borders, the military focuses its attention on people outside the borders.
 This is an oversimplification, especially considering the military’s involvement in cyber surveillance and the internet’s inherently borderless nature.